Pulled Elbow In Children

 WHAT YOU SHOULD KNOW:

-- Do not swing your child by the hands, wrists, or lower arms.
+- Do not swing your child by the hands, wrists, or forearms.

 - Do not pull your child by his hand.

-- Lift your child up by holding him under his arms or around his body.
+- Do not lift your child by his hand, wrist, or forearm.
+Hold him under his arms or around his body when you lift him.

 - Your child refuses to move his arm again.